 A good pair of boots with good ankle support is a must-have for this type of hunting.
 Also plan to bring a daypack big enough to carry water, snacks and extra layers.

-If you’d like to know more, please don’t hesitate to contact us.
+If you’d like to know more, please don’t hesitate to call or text us at 575-517-6083.
 We’d be happy to answer your questions about Barbary sheep hunting in New Mexico.
 You can also visit our Barbary sheep hunting page for pricing and other details.